-Fitness: Exercise for a Healthy Heart Fitness: Exercise for a Healthy HeartRelated Health News « Back to Fitness: Exercise for a Healthy Heart Index Sorted Alphabetically A-Z Sort by popularity Exercise Improves Effects of Stroke: Study Heart Attacks Down Sharply, Study Finds High Reps With Low Weights Builds Muscle, Too Hula Hoop Workouts Burn Calories In Search of the Ideal Body Shape Moderate Exercise May Cut Risk of 'Silent' Stroke Positive Attitude Linked to Longer Life in Heart Patients Survival More Likely With Exercise-Related Cardiac Arrest: Study Sorted by Popularity (as on MedicineNet) Sort alphabetically Positive Attitude Linked to Longer Life in Heart Patients Exercise Improves Effects of Stroke: Study Survival More Likely With Exercise-Related Cardiac Arrest: Study High Reps With Low Weights Builds Muscle, Too Moderate Exercise May Cut Risk of 'Silent' Stroke In Search of the Ideal Body Shape Hula Hoop Workouts Burn Calories Heart Attacks Down Sharply, Study Finds Suggested Reading on Fitness: Exercise for a Healthy Heart by Our Doctors Related Diseases & Conditions 18 articles Foot Pain Foot pain may be caused by injuries (sprains, strains, bruises, and fractures), diseases (diabetes, Hansen disease, and gout), viruses, fungi, and bacteria Shin Splints Shin splints result from inflammation from injury to the tendon and adjacent tissues in the front of the outer leg.
-Shin splints commonly occur in runners Congestive Heart Failure (CHF) Congestive heart failure (CHF) refers to a condition in which the heart loses the ability to function properly.
-Heart disease, high blood pressure, diabetes, Torn ACL (Anterior Cruciate Ligament Tear) The anterior cruciate ligament helps to prevent the top and bottom of the knee from sliding back and forth.
-Symptoms and signs of a torn ACL include knee Heart Attack Heart attack happens when a blood clot completely obstructs a coronary artery supplying blood to the heart muscle.
-A heart attack can cause chest pain, Claudication Intermittent claudication, or pain and cramping in the lower leg is caused by inadequate blood flow to the leg muscles.
-This lack of blood flow causes Angina Angina is chest pain due to inadequate blood supply to the heart.
+Fitness: Exercise for a Healthy Heart Fitness: Exercise for a Healthy HeartRelated Health News « Back to Fitness: Exercise for a Healthy Heart Index Sorted Alphabetically A-Z Sort by popularity Athletic Trainers' Group Advises Heart Tests for Young Athletes Exercise Improves Effects of Stroke: Study Heart Attacks Down Sharply, Study Finds High Reps With Low Weights Builds Muscle, Too Hula Hoop Workouts Burn Calories In Search of the Ideal Body Shape Moderate Exercise May Cut Risk of 'Silent' Stroke Positive Attitude Linked to Longer Life in Heart Patients Survival More Likely With Exercise-Related Cardiac Arrest: Study Sorted by Popularity (as on MedicineNet) Sort alphabetically Athletic Trainers' Group Advises Heart Tests for Young Athletes Positive Attitude Linked to Longer Life in Heart Patients Exercise Improves Effects of Stroke: Study Survival More Likely With Exercise-Related Cardiac Arrest: Study High Reps With Low Weights Builds Muscle, Too Moderate Exercise May Cut Risk of 'Silent' Stroke In Search of the Ideal Body Shape Hula Hoop Workouts Burn Calories Heart Attacks Down Sharply, Study Finds Suggested Reading on Fitness: Exercise for a Healthy Heart by Our Doctors Related Diseases & Conditions 18 articles Parenting Good parenting helps foster empathy, honesty, self-reliance, self-control, kindness, cooperation, and cheerfulness, says Steinberg, a distinguished professor Steroid Abuse Anabolic steroids are synthetic substances that are related to testosterone and promote skeletal muscle growth and the development of male sexual characteristics Foot Pain Foot pain may be caused by injuries (sprains, strains, bruises, and fractures), diseases (diabetes, Hansen disease, and gout), viruses, fungi, and bacteria Pityriasis Rosea Pityriasis rosea is a rash that begins with a large pink patch with well-defined scaly borders on the back, chest, or neck.
+In one to two weeks, the person Torn ACL (Anterior Cruciate Ligament Tear) The anterior cruciate ligament helps to prevent the top and bottom of the knee from sliding back and forth.
+Symptoms and signs of a torn ACL include knee Knee Injury Knee injuries, especially meniscus tears, are common in contact sports.
+Symptoms and signs of a torn meniscus include knee pain, swelling, a popping sound, Childhood Obesity Fast food consumption and lack of exercise are just a couple of causes of childhood obesity.
+Health effects of childhood obesity include type 2 diabetes, Angina Angina is chest pain due to inadequate blood supply to the heart.
 Angina symptoms may include chest tightness, burning, squeezing, and aching.
-Coronary Metabolic Syndrome The main features of metabolic syndrome include insulin resistance, hypertension (high blood pressure), cholesterol abnormalities, and an increased risk Angina Angina is chest pain that is due to an inadequate supply of oxygen to the heart muscle.
-Angina can be caused by coronary artery disease or spasm of the Heart Failure Heart failure is caused by many conditions including coronary artery disease, heart attack, cardiomyopathy, and conditions that overwork the heart.
-Symptoms Palpitations Palpitations are unpleasant sensations of irregular and/or forceful beating of the heart.
-Palpitations can be relieved in many patients by stress reduction, Stress Management Techniques Stress may be considered as any physical, chemical, or emotional factor that causes bodily or mental unrest and that may be a factor in disease causation.
-Healthy Living and Disease Prevention The importance of a healthy lifestyle in disease prevention is widely understood and most people know that lifestyle changes and choices can be critical Knee Injury Knee injuries, especially meniscus tears, are common in contact sports.
-Symptoms and signs of a torn meniscus include knee pain, swelling, a popping sound, Childhood Obesity Fast food consumption and lack of exercise are just a couple of causes of childhood obesity.
-Health effects of childhood obesity include type 2 diabetes, Steroid Abuse Anabolic steroids are synthetic substances that are related to testosterone and promote skeletal muscle growth and the development of male sexual characteristics Fitness Regular physical activity can reduce the risk of disease.
+Coronary Heart Attack Heart attack happens when a blood clot completely obstructs a coronary artery supplying blood to the heart muscle.
+A heart attack can cause chest pain, Congestive Heart Failure (CHF) Congestive heart failure (CHF) refers to a condition in which the heart loses the ability to function properly.
+Heart disease, high blood pressure, diabetes, Shin Splints Shin splints result from inflammation from injury to the tendon and adjacent tissues in the front of the outer leg.
+Shin splints commonly occur in runners Fitness Regular physical activity can reduce the risk of disease.
 Regular exercise can also reduce the symptoms of stress and anxiety.
-There are fitness programs Parenting Good parenting helps foster empathy, honesty, self-reliance, self-control, kindness, cooperation, and cheerfulness, says Steinberg, a distinguished professor Medications 1 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 9 articles Doctor's & Expert's Views 25 articles Health News 8 articles Health Features 19 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+There are fitness programs Claudication Intermittent claudication, or pain and cramping in the lower leg is caused by inadequate blood flow to the leg muscles.
+This lack of blood flow causes Healthy Living and Disease Prevention The importance of a healthy lifestyle in disease prevention is widely understood and most people know that lifestyle changes and choices can be critical Heart Failure Heart failure is caused by many conditions including coronary artery disease, heart attack, cardiomyopathy, and conditions that overwork the heart.
+Symptoms Emotional Eating Emotional eating can be detrimental to one's efforts at weight loss.
+Learning to identify the situations and emotions that trigger overeating can help Metabolic Syndrome The main features of metabolic syndrome include insulin resistance, hypertension (high blood pressure), cholesterol abnormalities, and an increased risk Stress Management Techniques Stress may be considered as any physical, chemical, or emotional factor that causes bodily or mental unrest and that may be a factor in disease causation.
+Medications 1 articles Procedures & Tests 1 articles Pictures, Images & Quizzes 9 articles Doctor's & Expert's Views 26 articles Health News 9 articles Health Features 19 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!